The Quickie Package

 - Unlimited beer and sangria (€10/day)

-- We can cater for dietary requirements, please email email@example.com to let us know.
+- We cater for all dietary requirements, but we just need to know in advance – please email email@example.com to let us know.

 - Shared kitchenette